**This post contains affiliate links. If you make a purchase I may be paid a small commission.

 Did you know that women with ADHD can be, and often are, perfectionists!?

 This started out as a review of Dr. Jane Bluestein’s book, The Perfection Deception.
-I had a chance to hear Dr. Bluestein speak at my local JCC a couple months ago.
-I found her intensely interesting, not just because she was an educator (like myself), but also because she struck me as part of my “Tribe”.
+I had a chance to hear Dr. Bluestein speak at my local JCC a couple years ago.
+Her talk was intensely interesting to me.

 Mistakes = humiliation + criticism = Shame (In the mind of a person with ADHD.)